-There are a number of requirements in relation to the scheme:

-- the property has to be vacant for at least 12 months prior to submission: proof of vacancy will be required; - there has to be a social housing demand for the property; - the property has to be assessed as being viable to provide social housing.

-If the property meets these requirements, it will be inspected by local authority or AHB staff who will identify the works that are required to bring the house up to the required standard.
+There are several requirements in relation to the scheme - The property must be vacant for at least 12 months prior to submission and proof of vacancy will be required.
+There must be a social housing demand for the property and the property must be assessed as being viable to provide social housing.
+If the property meets these requirements it will be inspected by local authority or AHB staff who will identify the works that are required to bring the house up to the required standard.